Invite friends and family to read the obituary and add memories.

 David’s military career brought the family to Albuquerque, New Mexico, where their daughter, Tonda, was born in 1971, and later to Cheyenne, Wyoming, where their son, Troy, was born in 1972.
 The family ultimately returned to Albuquerque, which became their lifelong home.
 David served honorably in the U.S. Air Force Systems Command and Strategic Air Command from 1964 until his retirement as a Lieutenant Colonel in 1986.
 His distinguished service was recognized with numerous commendations, including the Meritorious Service Medal, Air Force Commendation Medal, Presidential Unit Citation, National Defense Service Medal, and Combat Readiness Medal, among others.

 Following his military career, David continued his lifelong commitment to service by becoming a nursing home administrator.
 He served residents and families with dignity and compassion at facilities in Artesia, New Mexico, and Farwell, Texas, while living in Clovis, New Mexico.
-Dave found great joy and fulfillment in tutoring fourth and fifth grade students in mathematics.
+Dave also found great joy in tutoring fourth- and fifth-grade students in math.
 With patience and care, he helped each child build confidence and understanding, quietly shaping young lives through his kindness and dedication.
-David and Bonnie later retired to La Vida Llena in Albuquerque, New Mexico.
+David and Bonnie later retired to La Vida Llena in Albuquerque.

-He is survived by his beloved wife, Bonnie Rae Sallee; his daughter, Tonda Marie Sallee of San Antonio, Texas; his son, Troy Denton Sallee of Pensacola, Florida; and his cherished grandchildren, Andrew D. Sallee, Jacob K. Sallee, and Finley J. Sallee.
-He is also survived by his brothers, Fred M. Sallee (Anna) of Lubbock, Texas, and Robert J. Sallee (Susie) of Colorado Springs, Colorado; and his sister, Janet L. Sallee (Graig) of Cincinnati, Ohio.
+He is survived by his beloved wife of 58 years, Bonnie Rae Sallee; his daughter, Tonda Marie Sallee of San Antonio, Texas; his son, Troy Denton Sallee and his wife, Brenda, of Pensacola, Florida; and his cherished grandchildren, Andrew D. Sallee, Jacob K. Sallee, and Finley J. Sallee.
+He is also survived by his brothers, Fred M. Sallee and his wife, Anna, of Lubbock, Texas, and Robert J. Sallee and his wife, Susie, of Colorado Springs, Colorado; and his sister, Janet L. Sallee and her husband, Graig, of Cincinnati, Ohio.

-He was preceded in death by his parents, Eugene and Sally Sallee, and his sister, Kathy M. Dolle.
+He was preceded in death by his parents, Eugene M. Sallee and Sally R. Sallee, and his sister, Katherine M. Dolle.

-A Celebration of Life will be held in May 2026 at La Vida Llena, in Albuquerque, New Mexico, with Rev. Tom Lamothe officiating.
+A Celebration of Life honoring David will be held at 2:00 p.m., May 1, 2026, in the courtyard at La Vida Llena in Albuquerque, New Mexico, with Rev. Tom Lamothe officiating.

 In lieu of flowers, the family kindly requests memorial donations be made to the La Vida Llena Employee Appreciation Fund, 10501 Lagrima de Oro NE, Albuquerque, NM 87111.

-To order memorial trees or send flowers to the family in memory of David Frymire Sallee, please visit our flower store.
+To order memorial trees or send flowers to the family in memory of David F. Sallee, please visit our flower store.

 This site is protected by reCAPTCHA and the